 You can also find out more by joining The Cwtch, a closed Facebook group for all SoA members resident or interested in Wales.

 Sue Purcell organises monthly lunches for members, taking place in the Guildford and Winchester areas, usually with a speaker.

-If you're interested in receiving email notifications about any of these group meetings, please contact Poppy Rosenberg to be added to the relevant mailing list.
+If you're interested in receiving email notifications about any of these group meetings, please contact Sophia Jackson to be added to the relevant mailing list.